 Partying is fun for people of all ages.
 Teenagers in particular like to party.
 This may include clubbing, attending a concert or festival, having a party at home or going to a party at a friend’s house.
 If you follow a few simple suggestions, it will help you stay safe while you’re having a good time.

-Australian statistics show that if you are informed about safe partying, you are more likely to protect yourself and your friends.
+If you are informed about safe partying, you will be better prepared to protect yourself and your friends.